 Module (24) “ExportToSpreadsheet” writes a CSV sheet with the summarized readouts for each site.

-Modules (25) – (29) create color overlay png images with infected and uninfected cells outlined on the microscope images.
+Modules (25) – (29) create color overlay PNG images with infected and uninfected cells outlined on the microscope images.
 These images can be helpful for later inspection, and help in optimization of the analysis.

 BrucellaEntryWithShadingCorrectionPart2-Ver007